Uzbekistan country profile

 13th-14th centuries - Central Asia conquered by Genghis Khan and becomes part of Mongol empire.

-18th-19th centuries - Rise of independent emirates and khanates of Bukhara, Kokand and Samarkand.
-But in 1865, Russians take over Tashkent and establish it as the capital of Turkestan, incorporating vast areas of Central Asia.
-They also annex emirate of Bukhara and khanates of Samarkand, Khiva and Kokand.

-1989 - Islam Karimov becomes leader of Uzbek Communist Party and remains in power beyond independence.
+18th-20th centuries - Russians take over vast areas of Central Asia, and Bolsheviks retain control of the region.
+1989 - Islam Karimov becomes leader of Uzbek Communist Party, and remains in power beyond independence in 1991.

 2001 - Uzbekistan allows US to use its air bases for action in Afghanistan.

-2005 - Troops open fire on demonstrators in city of Andijan, killing an unknown number.
-European Union consequently imposes sanctions.
+2005 - Troops open fire on demonstrators in city of Andijan, killing hundreds of people.
+Western condemnation and sanctions prompt government to move towards Russian and Chinese orbits.

-2016 - Long-term leader Islam Karimov dies in office.
+2016 - Islam Karimov dies in office.
+Successor Shavkat Mirziyoyev eases relations with neighbours, and promotes economic liberalisation.